newatoms/guides/effective-image-guide/readme.md

 *This image has a high memorability score of: 0.737*

 # Sciencing the #@% out of images
 **It pays off to enrich your content with great imagery.
 But what makes for a good image?
-Being New Atoms let's consult some scientific research to find out.**
+Let's consult some scientific research to find out.**

 We have a goal or a reason before starting to write an article.
 So we should do the same with our visual content.
-It pays off greatly to find a valuable image that sticks.
+It pays off greatly to find a valuable image that sticks and that places the reader in the right context.
 It makes our articles more appealing, comprehensible, and memorable.

 According to [@Haje Jan Kamps](https://medium.com/@Haje/your-press-release-needs-images-22a70ac3e1b1#.dlo0ykfq4), "the best images are something people can relate to in one way or another, which usually means that *the images need to tell part of the story*."